GPlates/new-gplates-website/src/pages/docs/user-manual/Introducing_The_Main_Window.md

 Reconstruction View
 ===================

 The reconstruction view provides the user with a display of their data on the GPlates globe or map reconstructed to a moment in time.
-Control of the current reconstruction time, is located under the menu bar on the left, (see image below).
+Control of the current reconstruction time is located under the menu bar on the left (see image below).
 The time can be controlled by both a text field, forwards and backwards time buttons, and the animation slider.
 In addition the shortcut `Ctrl+T` to enter a time value in the text field.

 ![](./screenshots/ReconstructionView-DynTopo.png)